How to Handle Emotional Blackmail in a Relationship

 There is a way out

-If you feel your partner is being unreasonably demanding or controlling, don’t ignore that thought.
+Don’t ignore the symptoms if you feel your partner is unreasonably demanding or controlling.

 Check if you feel guilty and blamed for their actions, intimidated, or threatened by them.
 If you do, you might be experiencing emotional blackmail in a relationship.